dcunited001/dcunited001.github.io/_drafts/from-the-parapets-3.md

 # **アレクサンドリア**の**丏**から

+#### Part Three(?): Philosophy of Censorship

+summarize content here? or just table of contents?

+- a focus on why free exchange of ideas matters!
+  - moreso from an epistemological standpoint
+    - as in, can't reach higher ideas without common discourse being available, legal and natural
+  - why is it that free exchange of ideas leads to progress for humanity
+  - why and exactly how does limiting the free exchange of knowedge, information and ideas lead to limiting progress of humanities & philosophy
+    - especially from an epistemological standpoint

 ### how do we develop new ideas?

 - to distinguish b/w an idea that is truly "new" and those that are